Drive is capable of reporting C2 data errors.

 Spin-up the disc to full speed before starting the actual CD ripping operation.
 Specify the number of seconds to spin-up before starting the CD ripping.

-Because audio CDs do not contain information for the exact start points of the audio tracks on the media; drive is not able to read exactly from the expected position of the audio data, and will add an offset to the requested position of the audio data.
+Because audio CDs do not contain information for the exact start points of the audio track sectors on the media; drive is not able to read exactly from the expected position of the audio data, and will add an offset to the requested position of the audio data.
 Audio data is shifted the number of samples of the offset.
 Sample offset usually varies between 0-1000 samples with different drives.
 One sample is 1/44100 second (22.676 µs).
 For example: 500 samples is 500/44100 seconds which is 11.3 milliseconds.
 Because offsets are such small differences, you do not need to enable sample offset correction for better sound quality - simply because you do not hear the small differences when you listen to the music.
 The same behavior will occur with regular home/car CD-players also.

 Sample offsets are useful when you want to compare the CRCs of the rips with different drives.
 When the correct sample offset is set for two drives, you can compare the CRCs of the rips between these drives.
 Same CRCs mean that both drives made identical copies of the audio tracks.